envoyproxy/gateway/docs/latest/design/config-api.md

 	ControllerName string `json:"controllerName,omitempty"`
 }

-// Provider defines the desired configuration of a provider.
+// EnvoyGatewayProvider defines the desired configuration of a provider.
 // +union
-type Provider struct {
+type EnvoyGatewayProvider struct {
 	// Type is the type of provider to use.
 If unset, the Kubernetes provider is used.
 	//
 	// +unionDiscriminator